Melipona subnitida: Colony growth

 Perennial colonies of Melipona subnitida are composed of several hundred to a thousand individuals.
 Colonies are created as brood cells in horizontal combs.
 New cells are formed as a new comb is formed on top of the old one, or a new comb is created from scratch.
 By adding combs peripherally, a vertical column of combs is created.
 These colonies demonstrate monogyny through their mating habits.
 It has also been observed that the growth of males within colonies abides by "male-producing periods" in which males are produced during a specific, controlled, period of time.
 It is noted that both the workers and queens contribute to the offspring of the colonies, so there is a varying proportion per population of bees that are born from the queen or the workers.
 The queen maintains her power by killing cells that may contain potential queens.
 Only one queen may exist in a colony at a time and she lays eggs and lives together with her daughters.
 It is the responsibility of the daughters to take care of brood, protect the nest, and forage for food.

 Colony decline

-Causes of colony decline are the destructive extraction of colonies for profit, or from deforestation, thus destroying the homes of this species.
+Causes of colony decline are the destructive extraction of colonies for profit, or from deforestation, thus destroying the nests of this species.

 Parasites

 This species has been observed to be a host for a variety of parasites such as flies, beetle mites, moths, ants, and robber stingless bees.
-There has specifically been noted an infestation of mantisflies of the M. subnitida colonies in Northeastern Brazil.
+There have specifically been noted an infestation of mantisflies of the M. subnitida colonies in Northeastern Brazil.

 Human importance

 Apiculture

-This species is known for easy handling and produce good honey.
+This species is known for easy handling and producing good honey.
 Artificial colonies can be maintained by bee-keepers.
 It is common to farm this species within urban environments in its native range.